vatesfr/xen-orchestra/docs/docs/incremental_backups.md

 ### Known issues

 :::warning
-When using the **purge snapshot data** function, an issue leads to transferring full backups on each run.
+When using the **purge snapshot data** function, you might occasionally run into an issue where full backups are transferred on each run.

 To prevent this: